 In 2016, Ingram coached at Rosemont College and was a part of a staff that reached the semifinal round of the CSAC Conference Tournament.
 He coached the CSAC Player of the Year and recruited an All-CSAC Honorable Mention selection.

 During the offseason, he also coached with Team Final AAU.

 Active in the summer basketball scene, Ingram has worked basketball camps for the Hoop Group, Georgetown University, Princeton University, University of Pennsylvania, American University and many more.
 He has also run basketball clinics throughout the Philly area with players that went on to play collegiately at various levels.

 As a player, Ingram starred collegiately at Fairleigh Dickinson University.
 At FDU, he participated on the Knights teams that qualified for the NCAA Tournament and NIT in consecutive years.

-He graduated from FDU in 2007 with a cum laude honors and a bachelor’s degree in Communications.
+He graduated from FDU in 2007 with cum laude honors and a Bachelor or Communications.